 When will registration open?

-Registration for camp will open to the general public on January 12, 2023 at 9:00am.
+Registration for camp opened to the general public on January 12, 2023 at 9:00am.

 Can I register my kids for more than one camp session?